jakazmie/MTC_AzureAILabs/DataScienceTrack/01-aml-walkthrough/README.md

 1. Follow the below link to provision Data Science Virtual Machine for **Ubuntu** .
    - Create a new resource group for your VM
    - Use **D4s_v3** or better as a VM type.
-Although, the labs will run on other configurations this is the minimum configuration we recommend.
+Although, the labs can run on other configurations this is the minimum configuration we recommend.
    - Choose *username and password* as the authentication type.
    - Use the default values for all other parameters.